Luke Wake

 Separation of Powers

-Luke Wake is an attorney in Pacific Legal Foundation’s separation of powers practice.
-He litigates cases challenging agency rulemaking decisions as contrary to the Constitution’s structural protections for individual liberty.
+He litigates cases challenging agency rulemaking decisions that are contrary to the Constitution’s structural protections for individual liberty.
 He is leading the effort to rein in the administrative state by reinvigorating the non-delegation doctrine—the foundational idea that only Congress may make law and that it cannot give away its lawmaking powers to federal bureaucrats, the president, or anyone else.
+Relatedly, his cases urge the federal courts to reject elastic interpretations of statutory authority both to avoid creating constitutional problems, and to comport with background agency law principles that should constrain delegated authority.

+Luke is an expert on clear statement rules, including the major questions doctrine and the nondelegation doctrine; he leads PLF’s initiative to reinvigorate nondelegation at the Supreme Court.
 He has written extensively on regulatory issues, including numerous law review articles, white papers, editorials, and educational materials.
 During law school, he officially joined the fight for liberty after reading Frédéric Bastiat and joining the Federalist Society, where he became president of his student chapter.
-He is currently chair of the State and Local Regulation Working Group for the Federalist Society’s Regulatory Transparency Project.

-Luke is a member of the bar only in the states of California and D.C.
+Luke is a member of the bar only in the State of California and the District of Columbia.